LinkedIn Outreach for Recruiters: 5 Templates That Get Candidate Responses

 Template 4: The Portfolio Proof

 This template works for senior candidates who need social proof before engaging.
-Reference candidates you have successfully placed or companies you have worked with to establish credibility.
+Reference candidates you’ve successfully placed or companies you’ve worked with to establish credibility.

 Subject Line: Quick intro before I reach out to your peers